 What is your Intention when you enter a sacred space?
 What constitutes a sacred architecture and can we re-imagine that space?
 How does spiritual experience translate to our creative works and creativity as artists?
 Ontopo provides a temporary space for artists to test new performance work, healing modalities and site based work that allows one to work with an intimate group.

-As we observe the modern transformation of our natural landscapes and ecosystems, Ontopo is interested in creating a deeper understanding of place and the responsibility that comes with visiting, settling, and producing work in collaboration with the land.
-When Ontopo projects and retreats inhabit a site or space, we seek to honor interspecies kinships and a site’s past and future inhabitants.
-Ontopo projects and retreats aim to improvise new ways of re-connecting to land, to each other, and to one's self.
+Today, land is contested space approached through the prisms of myriad ideologies.
+As we observe the modern transformation of our natural landscapes and ecosystems, Ontopo is invested in creating a deeper understanding of place and the reciprocal responsibility that comes with visiting, living, and producing work in collaboration with the land.
+When Ontopo projects inhabit a site or space, we seek to honor interspecies kinships and a site’s past and future inhabitants.

 The word “Ontopo” is a neologism that shortens the word “topography” and adds the prefix “on” which is meant to translate as “on the land”.